Dirbaio/NSMB-Editor/NSMBe4/bin/Release/readme.txt

 - Some interface updates.
 - New code to handle files, a lot faster and safer
 - Lots of minor changes...
-Try the editor and see them!...
+Try the editor and see them!... v5.1 - 15th January 2010
+- Jyotju editing.
+- Bg importing (including ability to create new bgs, not replace)
+- TTDS (and possibly other flashcarts) compatibility added.

 ----------
 FAQ: